Yusuprozimemet/language_research/duolingo/output/REPORT.md

 ## 3. PROBLEM CLUSTERS

+Note: Cluster percentages are computed as (number of reviews mentioning the theme) divided by the total number of reviews (1,000).
+Some follow-up questions use slightly different keyword/regex patterns to refine counts, so related metrics may differ slightly.

 ### Q1: Cluster all complaints into themes.
 For each: count, % of total, top 3 quotes.

 #### Theme #1: Monetization Issues (140 mentions, 14.0%)